MA Leadership & Management (Education)

 Most of the time, full-time students will study alongside part-time students in the evenings.
-However, there are some classes for full time students that take place during the day, including Research Methodology, Critical Thinking and English for Academic Purposes.
+However, there are some classes for full time students that take place during the day, including Critical Thinking.

 Awards are available at Postgraduate Certificate level (after completion of two taught modules) and Postgraduate Diploma level (after completion of four taught modules).

 Some students have postgraduate credits that they have acquired as part of their Initial Teacher Education or as a part of other accredited CPD.
 Through negotiation with the Course Leader, you may be able to carry these credits over to this masters degree.